Research groups

 Biography

+I am working on my first book, which is based on my doctoral thesis.
+I completed my PhD at the University of Cambridge in 2024.
 Funded by Cancer Research UK, my doctoral work followed the development of a novel tool for oesophageal cancer screening, which aimed to diagnose Barrett’s oesophagus, a risk state or precancer for this cancer type.
 My thesis explored questions surrounding what it might mean to live 'at risk' of disease - for the people who become patients, and for the clinicians, healthcare services and communities that must care for these people who are not 'ill' but might be in the future.
 Using ethnographic fieldwork with scientists, policymakers, clinicians and in patient support groups, this work sought to make a range of stakeholders' experiences of diagnosing and living with cancer risk visible.
-I am currently working on turning this thesis into my first monograph.

 Recent publications